myappgini/lteadmin/README.md

 - fix PREPEND_PATH in files sources

-04/08/2019

-- fix double wide left side menu in small devices

-29/06/2019

-- fix print problem

 older

+- 04/08/19 fix double wide left side menu in small devices
+- 29/06/19 fix print problem
 - fix mpi control
 - remove side bar in login
 - redirection in forgotten password
 - redirection in new user registration

 ## Changes

+- Update to adminLTE 2.4.18

+- A new variable is added to enable text direction

 - Add back to login button in upper menu in reset password page and new user page.